Why Are So Many Fashion Brands Selling Home Stuff?

 by Micheal Quinn

-In March, clothing condo carrier Rent the Runway released a home category thru which clients can borrow pillows, throws, and other textiles from West Elm.
-Just a few months later, in June, resale app Poshmark delivered its very own HomeGoods segment.
+In March, clothing condo carrier Rent the Runway released a home category through which clients can borrow pillows, throws, and other textiles from West Elm.
+Just a few months later, in June, the resale app Poshmark delivered its very own HomeGoods segment.
 Meanwhile, excessive-end designers like Jason Wu, Rachel Zoe, and Christopher Kane are launching domestic strains or collaborating on capsule collections with mounted domestic manufacturers.

 You may also like